A message about Griboyedov's biography. The creative and life path of Alexander Sergeevich Griboyedov. Origin and early years

 Libraries

-• Library of National Literature named after AS Griboyedov.
+• Library of National Literatures named after A. S. Griboedov.

 Cinema

-• 1969 - The Death of Vazir-Mukhtar, a Soviet teleplay staged in Leningrad in 1969, but banned from showing.
+• 1969 - The Death of Vazir-Mukhtar, a Soviet television play staged in Leningrad in 1969, but banned from showing.
 In the role of A. S. Griboyedov - Vladimir Recepter.

-• 1995 - Griboedovsky waltz, feature historical and biographical film by Tamara Pavlyuchenko.
+• 1995 - Griboyedov's Waltz, a feature historical and biographical film by Tamara Pavlyuchenko.
 Filmed for the 200th anniversary of the birth of A. S. Griboyedov and talks about recent months life.
 In the role of A. S. Griboyedov - Alexander Feklistov.

 • 2014 - “Duel.
 Pushkin - Lermontov » - Russian film in the style of an alternative world.
-In the role of the surviving old Griboyedov - Vyacheslav Innocent Jr.
+In the role of the surviving old Griboyedov - Vyacheslav Nevinny Jr.

 Other

-• recent years Yury Tynyanov dedicated the life of A. S. Griboyedov to the novel “The Death of Vazir-Mukhtar” (1928).
+• In recent years Yuri Tynyanov dedicated the novel “The Death of Vazir-Mukhtar” (1928) to the life of A. S. Griboyedov.

-• General Education School named after A. S. Griboyedov (Stepanakert).
+• Secondary school named after A. S. Griboyedov (Stepanakert).

 • Secondary school No. 203 named after A. S. Griboedov in St. Petersburg.

-• In Moscow there is a higher educational institution- Institute international law and economics.
-A. S. Griboedova (Moscow).
+• There is higher education in Moscow educational institution- Institute international law and economics named after.
+A. S. Griboyedova (Moscow).

-• The Griboyedov Canal (until 1923 the Catherine Canal) is a canal in St. Petersburg.
+• Griboyedov Canal (until 1923 Ekaterininsky Canal) is a canal in St. Petersburg.

-Griboyedov's high relief on the monument "1000th Anniversary of Russia" in Veliky Novgorod
+High relief of Griboyedov on the monument “1000th anniversary of Russia” in Veliky Novgorod

 Monument to Griboyedov in Moscow on Chistoprudny Boulevard